Kong/docs.konghq.com/app/konnect/analytics/custom-reports/use-cases.md

 Custom reporting in {{site.konnect_saas}} gives you the power to monitor your API data in detail and export that data to CSV.

-This narrative driven tutorial guides you through the process of creating custom reports for key API metrics using {{site.konnect_saas}} custom reports.
-This tutorial covers building reports for the following use cases:
+This tutorial guides you through the process of creating custom reports for key API metrics using {{site.konnect_saas}} custom reports.

-* Total number of requests across an API in the current month.
-* Daily API usage for an API over the last 30 days.
-* Total API usage by application for all APIs in the current month.
-* Capturing requests per minute for an API over the last 30 days.

-## Narrative??
-Situation?

 You have just joined an organization as an API product manager.
 Your first task is to create a few reports that model business KPIs so that the executive team and investors have a grasp on the state of the API.
 You've selected the following KPIs because they would give a brief but wholistic understanding of the API: